 The Department of Pathology does not offer a Ph.D.
 Program.
 Students interested in further research may continue in the same laboratory but register in the Ph.D. program of another department, or in the interdisciplinary Ph.D. program.

 Course Descriptions

 088.701 Investigative Pathology (6) The student will complete a supervised project in the field of anatomic and/or clinical pathology, the results to be submitted in an acceptable report.
 The student will be examined on his/her knowledge in the field relating to his project.
 Prerequisite: 088.702 or departmental consent.

 088.702 Introduction to Pathology (6) The course introduces the student to the basic principles of disease processes, using case models to illustrate mechanisms.
 Student presentations form part of the evaluation.

-SECTION 53: Pharmacology and Therapeutics
+SECTION 52: Pharmacology and Therapeutics

 Head: Daniel S. Sitar

-General Office: A203 Chown Building, 753 McDermot Avenue,

-Winnipeg, MB, R3E 0T6
+General Office: A203 Chown Building, 753 McDermot Avenue, Winnipeg, MB, R3E 0T6

 Telephone: (204) 789 3553 Fax: (204) 789 3932

 E-mail: pharmacology@umanitoba.ca

 Website: www.umanitoba.ca/medicine/units/pharmacology

+Graduate Program Assistant: Angie Ekosky

+E-mail: angie ekosky@umanitoba.ca

 Academic Staff

 Professor Emeritus

 Pinsky, C., Ph.D.
 (McGill).